davidgasquez/handbook/content/health.md

 # Health

+How you live affects how long you live.
+Most people could do better.
 Your health also impact your loved ones.
 Don't [maximize misery](https://www.youtube.com/watch?v=LO1mTELoj6o).

 ## Fitness